abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_3_Starting_Code/Section_3.md

 - Most line of code end with a ';'.

-- For a better reding is good to use space and identation.
+- For a better reding is good to use space and indentation.